jurcello/aginun/.github/pull_request_template.md

-## What changes have been made?
+## What changes did you make?

 If you have changed the interface please include screenshots of before and after.

-## Rationale for these changes
+## Why did you make these changes?

-### Issues resolved by these changes

-Resolves #...
+Resolves #

 ## Additional comments

 Please explain difficult parts of your code to make it easier to review your pull request.